 Great Basin Astronomy Festival

-The Great Basin National Park Astronomy Festival will take place September 5-7, 2013.
+The next Great Basin National Park Astronomy Festival will take place September 18-20, 2014.
 Join park rangers and experience out of this world family fun, excitement, and learn about day and nighttime astronomy.
 Here at Great Basin National Park we have some of the best air quality in the nation which translates to clear daytime skies, and incredibly dark night skies.

 Don't have your own telescope?
 There will be many telescopes of different makes, shapes, and sizes for you and your family to look at the sun, stars, planets and other deep sky objects including nebulae and galaxies.